 Avoid: Oxide - it is poorly tolerated and most commonly used.

 Choose: Glycinate, Citrate, Orotate, or Threonate

 Bonus: Magnesium Stearate is an excipient, or a flow agent and lubricant.
 Any company listing this as an active ingredient is absolutely clueless.
 Yes, sadly this does happen.

 Dosage: Depends on the form.
 Ideally 100mg elemental magnesium - most supplements do not list the elemental magnesium content, but rather the form as a whole.

-For example, Magnesium Glycinate is typically available in 10% or 18% concentrations.
+For example, Magnesium Glycinate is typically available in 10% - 18% concentrations, however, the Magnesium content for the Glycinate form is 14%.
+Any less and it's not pure, any more and it has been 'buffered' with another form of Magnesium.
 What this means is that 10% or 18% of the powder is elemental (active) magnesium, while the rest (in the case of Glycinate) is glycine.

 So, 1,000mg of Magnesium Glycinate 18% contains 180mg of Magnesium and 820mg of Glycine.
 These additives are what differentiate the types of magnesium available, as well as their tolerance and effects.